 - The work is funded by the occupant.

-- The occupant completes an Authorisation for Work PF108A form [PDF - 42KB] to authorise expenditure.
+- The occupant logs a job in Archibus an to authorise expenditure.

 - A Work Order is raised and allocated to the relevant Maintenance Trade, and the occupant receives an email notification.